Skip to content

 Program Description

 This is the official program description for each funding stream.
-This information comes primarily from SAM.gov, although we have supplemented the content with additional information from federal agency websites and/or policy researchers when necessary.
+This information comes primarily from SAM.gov, although we have supplemented the content with additional information from federal agency websites and/or nongovernment policy research when necessary.
 The descriptions range in level of detail, but they typically describe the program’s purpose, goals, and allowable uses.
-For some funding streams we have provided additional detail to explain anomalous funding patterns, provide important legal or historical background, or explain funding structure nuances.
+For some funding streams we have provided additional detail to explain anomalous funding patterns, provide important legal or historical background, describe funding stream relationships, or explain funding structure nuances.

 Obligations are not the same as congressionally appropriated funding, and there are a number of reasons that obligation patterns or trends can differ from amounts appropriated in a congressional spending bill.
-While Congress will release funding to federal agencies, many agencies do not release funding until recipients complete program applications or submit plans.
-Natural disasters (such as the COVID-19 pandemic) also can affect the demand for funds or the ability of providers to deliver services.
+While Congress will release funding to federal agencies, many agencies do not release funding until recipients complete program applications or submit plans., and then many programs operate on a reimbursement basis, requiring the recipient to spend their own money and then submit a request for reimbursement.
+Disasters or emergencies (such as the COVID-19 pandemic, a hurricane, or wildfire) also can affect the demand for funds or the ability of providers to deliver services.
 Finally, an agency may disburse program funding over multiple years, or all in one year and grantees will have a number of years to spend it.
-These reasons explain some of the fluctuations in funding amounts over time that you will see in the database as well as any discrepancies that appear between what appears in a congressional appropriations bill and the funding data contained in this database.
+These reasons explain some of the fluctuations in funding amounts over time that you will see in the database as well as any discrepancies that appear between what is in a congressional appropriations bill and the funding data contained in this database.

-Obligations included in our database also account for any funding taken back by the federal government, also known as deobligations.
-These deobligations appear only on the state page of our database, which includes the state-by-state view.
-If the obligated total in a given fiscal year is negative (meaning the federal government took back more funding than it originally obligated), the funding amount will appear in parentheses in the column for that fiscal year.
+It is fairly common for the federal government to take funding back from recipients or to deobligate funding.
 The federal government may deobligate funding for many reasons, including administrative errors, instances when the administering federal agency reduces the total amount of funding awarded, misuse of funds on the part of the recipient, efficient use of funds by the recipient, or failure of the recipient to use all of the funding within the grant cycle.
 Deobligation is not always bad.
 Every story behind deobligated funding is unique, so it is important not to make assumptions about negative total obligation amounts.
+Deobligations are factored into the funding amounts in the National Overview, but are zeroed out when the line-item sum is less than zero.
+On the Funding by State page, the line-item sums that are less than zero are shown to provide a more detailed view of the funding picture in the state.

-Additionally, there are $0 values (also represented by “-”) in the database.
+Additionally, there are $0 values in the database.
 A $0 value does not necessarily mean that no funds were available to eligible recipients.
-For example, a $0 value in a given year may mean that a program is active, but all funds were awarded in previous years and the recipients still are spending the funds.
-You can find more information about the length of time recipients have to expend their funds under the funding cycle column.
+For example, a $0 value in a given year may mean that a program is active, but all funds were awarded in previous years and the recipients are spending the funds.
+You can find more information about the length of time recipients have to expend their funds under the Funding Cycle column.
 Federal agencies also will use a $0 value award to indicate a nonfinancial change to an award, such as a recipient change of address, a spending deadline extension, or the close out of an award.
-If a state does not appear in the list of states that received funding from a given program, that indicates that no entities in that state participated in that program between fiscal year 2019 and fiscal year 2024.
+If a state does not appear in the list of states that received funding from a given program, that indicates that no entities in that state participated in that program during the fiscal years we track.

 Outcome Category